Exact Rotating Wave Approximation: Derivation of Effective Hamiltonian

-For a constant envelope function $H_1(t) = H_1$, the above procedure for calculating the effective Hamiltonian turns comparatively simple.
-In fact, we now show that under the assumption of a time independent envelope function the effective Hamiltonian reduces to
+For the case of a constant envelope $H_1(t) \equiv H_1$, the above procedure for calculating the effective Hamiltonian turns relatively simple.
+In fact, we now show that for this special case the effective Hamiltonian can be computed via a regular Magnus expansion of the rotating-frame Hamiltonian (\ref{Hrot0}),

-where $\overline \H_{\rot}$ denotes the basic Magnus expansion (\ref{MagnusExp}) of the original Hamiltonian (\ref{Hrot0}).
-This Magnus expansion is to be taken on the interval $[t_0, t_0 + t_c]$ (and thus depends nontrivially on $t_0$), so that the first three terms are given in Eqs.~(\ref{Hb0})-(\ref{Hb2}) for the case of $n=1$ and $\H = \H_{\rot}$.
+Recall that in the notation for the Magnus expansion, introduced in Sec.~\ref{M} [see Eqs.~(\ref{UM1})-(\ref{Hb2})], the dependence on $t_0$ and $n$ is suppressed.
+The Magnus expansion in Eq.~(\ref{HEffClaim}) is to be taken on the fundamental Magnus interval $[t_0, t_0 + t_c)$, so that the first three terms of the Magnus series (\ref{MagnusSeries}) are given by Eqs.~(\ref{Hb0})-(\ref{Hb2}) for the case of $n=1$.

-It is, in fact, rather simple to derive Eq.~(\ref{HEffClaim}) given our recursive procedure.
-This is because for $H_1(t) = H_1$, several simplifications arise.
-First recall that, as we discussed in Sec.~\ref{intro:Time Independent Drives}, the effective Hamiltonian is time independent as given in Eq.~(\ref{Heff0}).
-Terminating this series at order $N$, we thus write
+It is not difficult to derive Eq.~(\ref{HEffClaim}) given our central recurrence formula (\ref{recursion}) derived in Sec.~\ref{procedure}.
+This is because for a constant envelope several simplifications arise.
+First recall that for this case, as discussed in Sec.~\ref{intro:Time Independent Drives}, the effective Hamiltonian introduced as the series representation (\ref{Heff0}) itself is time independent.
+Terminating this series at order $N$ similar to the generic effective Hamiltonian series (\ref{Hseries}), we have

-Second, the Magnus-Taylor expansion (\ref{MagnusTaylor}) reduces to a basic Magnus expansion (\ref{MagnusExp}) for the Magnus interval $[t_0, t_0 + t_c]$, because the Taylor series (\ref{Taylorexpansion}) for the only occurring parameter $X_1(t) = H_1(t) = H_1$ terminates at lowest order.
+Second, the Magnus-Taylor expansion (\ref{MagnusTaylor}) reduces to a regular Magnus expansion (\ref{MagnusSeries}) for the Magnus interval $[t_0, t_0 + t_c)$, because the Taylor series (\ref{Taylorexpansion}) for the only occurring parameter $X_1(\tau) = H_1(\tau) = H_1$ terminates at lowest order.
+As a consequence, the recurrence relation (\ref{recursion}) for the effective Hamiltonian simplifies to